great-expectations/great_expectations/docs/docusaurus/docs/terms/batch.md

 ## Access

-You can access a Batch through the Data Asset `get_batch_list_from_batch_request` method.
-You typically will not need to access the Batch directly.
-Instead, you will pass a Batch Request to a Expectations object such as a Validator or Checkpoint, which will then do something in response to the Batch's data.
+You can use the `get_batch_list_from_batch_request` method to access a Batch through the Data Asset.
+You don't typically access the Batch directly.
+Instead, you pass a Batch Request to a Validator or a Checkpoint.

 ## Create